 Soda contains acids like phosphoric acid and carbonic acid.

 reside there.
 This can have severe adverse effects on dental health.

 Fructose is the main carbohydrate known to increase uric acid levels (

+Dementia is a collective term for declines in brain function in older adults.
 The most common form is Alzheimer’s disease.